openedx/credentials/docs/sharing/verifiable_credentials/storages.rst

 Storages
 ========

-Currently only one digital wallet is supported for production.
+Currently, only one digital wallet is supported for production.

 Learner Credential Wallet
 -------------------------

-`Official web-site`_:
+`Official website`_:

     Learner Credential Wallet is an open source mobile wallet developed by the Digital Credentials Consortium, a network of leading international universities designing an open infrastructure for academic credentials.

-Learner Credential Wallet (LCWallet) is a mobile app available for Android and IOS devices.
+Learner Credential Wallet (LCWallet) is a mobile app available for Android and iOS devices.

 .. _vc-usage-prerequisites:

 Usage prerequisites
 ~~~~~~~~~~~~~~~~~~~

-LCWallet maintainer (`Digital Credentials Consortium`_) requires verifiable credentials issuer to be allow-listed (included to the trusted issuers list - `community issuer registry`_).
+The LCWallet maintainer (`Digital Credentials Consortium`_) requires the
+verifiable credentials issuer to be allow-listed (included in the trusted
+issuers list - `community issuer registry`_).

 .. note::

     For development/testing purposes a `Sandbox Registry`_ is available.
+If
-If you would like to be added to the Sandbox Registry, please open a pull request directly against that repository, matching the format for existing issuers in `registry.json`
+    you would like to be added to the Sandbox Registry, please open a pull
+    request directly against that repository, matching the format for existing
+    issuers in ``registry.json``.

 Learner experience
 ~~~~~~~~~~~~~~~~~~

-This explains a generic usage flow for learners.
+This explains the generic usage flow for learners.

 #.
-Learners have to download and install the official application (Google Play or App Store, we'll use Android version for examples).
+Learners download and install the official application (Google Play or App
+   Store; the Android version is used for examples below).

 #.
-Once installed there is initial one-time setup guide.
+Once installed, there is an initial one-time setup guide.

     .. image:: ../../_static/images/verifiable_credentials-lcw-setup1.png
         :alt: Learner Credential Wallet setup step 1